nica18morena/SmartMailbox/README.md

 Firebase -> Android phone app

 Prerequisites:
-1. Evothings workbench: https://evothings.com/download/ and Evothings Viewer app
-2. from Google play store (only available on Android)
+1. Evothings workbench: https://evothings.com/download/ and Evothings Viewer app from Google play store (only available on Android)
-3. TI Sensortag
+2. TI Sensortag

 How to run:
-1. Pull the repository.
+1. Pull the repository
 2. Connect to Evothings workbench through Evothings viewer app
 3. Drag the Index.html file from SmartMailbox\Index.html onto
 the My Apps section of Evothings workbench and select run
 4. Start the sensor.
 5. Connect the sensor to the Evothings viewer app

 For any questions about this project or files within please conatact either Jessica or Swetha.

-Jessica E-mail: jess2018@uw.edu
-Swetha  E-mail: stahtews@gmail.com
+Jessica E-mail: jess2018@uw.edu, Swetha  E-mail: stahtews@gmail.com